 About Grape Phylloxera

 Of the pests and diseases endemic to Australia, one of the greatest biosecurity threats to vineyards in South Australia is Grape phylloxera (Daktulsphaira vitifoliae).
 This tiny insect pest destroys grapevines and ornamental vines by feeding on their roots.
 Almost 75% of vines in South Australia are susceptible to attack.
 Once vines are infested, they will die within six years.
 There is no eradicative treatment, so infested vineyards must be replanted on phylloxera-resistant or tolerant rootstock.
-This is a costly exercise at around $60,000/hectare, and replanted vines will take about three years to produce a crop and longer to mature.
+This is a costly exercise at around $60,000/hectare (calculated in 2017 by Vinehealth Australia and benchmarked against industry standards), and replanted vines will take about three years to produce a crop and longer to mature.

 For more information on phylloxera lifecycle, how it spreads, signs of infestation in the vineyard and more, click on the ‘About Grape Phylloxera’ fact sheet.